Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 #### Using VSCode

 If you are using VSCode you will have a `launch.json` file generated when you try to run the project.
 In this file there's an `env` section used to provide environment variables when a project is launched.
-Open this file and add the  **COSMOSDB_KEY** environment variable with the value that you made a note of.
+Open this file and add the  **COSMOSDB_KEY** environment variable with the value that you made a note of in step 1.
 There is an example below.

 ```json title="launch.json"
 "env": {